 '''

-In the code

 pthread_mutex_lock(&nextbaselock);

 base = nextbase

 nextbase += 2

 pthread_mutex_unlock(&nextbaselock);

 '''

-we see a critical section operation which is typical in shared-memory programming, as noted in Section 9.4.5.
-In this context here, it means that we cannot allow more than one thread to execute base = nextbase; nextbase += 2;

-at the same time.
-A common term used for this is that we wish the actions in the critical section to collectively be atomic, meaning not divisible among threads.
-The calls to pthread_mutex_lock() and pthread_mutex_unlock() ensure this.
-If thread A is currently executing inside the critical section and thread B tries to lock the lock by calling pthread_mutex_lock(), the call will block until thread B executes pthread_mutex_unlock().
+we see a critical section operation which is typical in shared-memory programming, as noted in Section 9.4.6.
+In this context here, it means that we cannot allow more than one thread to execute at the same time.
+We say that the actions in the critical section must be done atomicly, meaning not divisible among threads.
+The calls to pthread_mutex_lock() and pthread_mutex_unlock() ensure this.3 If thread A is currently executing inside the critical section and thread B tries to lock the lock by calling pthread_mutex_lock(), the call will block at thread B until thread A executes pthread_mutex_unlock().